2017 "Kettle of Fish" Ale

 The links for tunes are to the Morris Ring archive, which shows the keys as collected in Lionel Bacon's Handbook of Morris Dances.
 These are not necessarily the keys we will play in--we will choose a key by consensus of the musicians, which in most cases will probably be G major/E minor.

-The ale booklet, wihch includes directions to the dance stands, parking and dinner location, will be available for download later this evening.
-Printed copies will be available at the Friday Meet & Greet and at the first stand on Saturday.
+The ale booklet includes directions to the dance stands, parking and lunch and dinner locations.
+Please download and/or print a copy.
+We will have some copies available at the Friday Meet & Greet and at the first stand on Saturday.

-Out-of-town guests who need a place to stay have been billetted with members of Red Herring Morris and other Boston-area morris families.
-Contact us if you have not already heard from your host.
+Out-of-town guests who need a place to stay will be billetted with members of Red Herring Morris and other Boston-area morris families.
+Contact us if you have not heard from your host.

 We will provide dinner at the Meet & Greet on Friday evening, a pub/restaurant lunch and catered dinner on Saturday, and a pub/restaurant lunch on Sunday.
 Breakfast for billeted guests will be provided by their hosts.